tstephen/wp-rest-forms/readme.txt

 You can access the plugin's settings under in the Omny sub-menu of WordPress' settings menu in the Dashboard.
 The following options exist:

-1. Mail addressee: A comma-separated list of email addresses that forms will be sent to when configured in Standalone mode.
+=== General settings ===

 1. Enable debug output: If checked the plugin will write various messages to the PHP error log describing what it is doing.
 It is adviseable to turn this off once forms are working as it canbe quite verbose.
+1. AJAX proxy path: The location of the WordPress ajax handler, only needed if WordPress is running in a non-standard directory (not wp-admin)

+=== Standalone settings ===

+1. Mail addressee: A comma-separated list of email addresses that forms will be sent to when configured in Standalone mode.

+=== Omny Link settings ===

 1. API Server: This should only be changed if you are running your own Omny server, in which case refer to the developer documentation that accompanies that.
 2. API Key and API Secret: As with other API services, before you can send forms for processing by the Omny server you need to obtain a Key and Secret.
 Apply for these at http://omny.link/apply-for-key.
 Take care to protect these.
 3. Message namespace: Along with the API key and secret you will be provided a message namespace.
 This is used to route the messages you send to the Ommny server to the correct business processes.